-Our attorneys are members of all bar associations in Ohio, are able to practice before the Federal District Court for the Southern District of Ohio, and are active members of the Community Associations Institute — a national education and advocacy group concerned with all aspects of common interest communities.
+Our attorneys are members of the Ohio State Bar Association and Columbus Bar Association, are able to practice before the Federal District Court for the Southern District of Ohio and Northern District of Ohio, and are active members of the Community Associations Institute — a national education and advocacy group concerned with all aspects of common interest communities.

 Ms. Knightstep is the firm’s senior paralegal and office manager and oversees the firm's substantial work product flow.
 She has provided skilled paralegal services in the condominium and homeowner association field for Williams & Strohm for more than 28 years.
 Tammy is an active member of the Central Ohio Community Associations Institute and is an Ohio State Bar Association Certified Paralegal.